screx/cwl-tutorial/cl-tools/README.md

 outputs: []
 ```
-And that's it.

 ## Running

 To run the workflow:

-  1. Ensure the virtualenv is enabled with cwltools and cwl-runner installed
+  1. Ensure a cwl-implementation is installed and functional on the current environment.
   2. Type the following command into the terminal
       `cwl-runner workflow/basic.cwl basic.yml`